ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2018

 About the Millennium Fellow

-Abigail Adcock is in her final year at King's College London studying International Development.
-She is originally from California, but has happily traded the sunshine for the London rain.
-She is passionate about making a difference in our world and she is excited to see what differences as a community we can make.
+My name is Abigail and I am currently in my final year at King's College of London studying International Development.
+I am originally from California, but have happily traded the sunshine for the London rain!
+I am passionate about making a difference in our world and am excited to see what differences as a community we can make.